-The finest scale at which spatial bathymetric data are reported are at a single point (latitidue and longitude) and associated depth for NEON lakes and 1,000 m reaches of NEON rivers.
-In post-processing, the collected point locations and depth contours are constructed using the Empirical Bayesian Kriging (EBK) model parameters for interpolating depth data points in a Global Information System (GIS).
+The finest scale at which spatial bathymetric data are reported are at a single point (latitidue and longitude) and associated depth for NEON lakes and 1,000 m reaches of NEON non-wadeable streams.
+In postprocessing, the collected point locations and depth contours are constructed using the Empirical Bayesian Kriging (EBK) model parameters for interpolating depth data points in a Geographic Information System (GIS).